 An advanced study of land conservation drawing on a real world approach to conservation, including the legal strategies used by nonprofit land trusts, public policies that pertain to resource protection, and ongoing land management programs.
-Prerequisite: ENV 1112 or ENV 1402.
+Prerequisite: ENV 1401 and 1403.